smdogroup/flume/joss/paper.md

   - name: Georgia Institute of Technology, United States
     index: 1
     ror: 01zkghx44
-date: 24 October 2025
+date: 17 December 2025
 bibliography: paper.bib
 ---

 # Summary

+Engineering design problems often involve a sequence of coupled analyses that distribute information between one another.
+Derivative-based optimization methods can be used to numerically solve these design problems in a computationally efficient manner.
+The adjoint method enables the calculation of the derivatives required for gradient-based optimization and scales well with many design variables.
-In an effort to solve a variety of multidisciplinary optimization (MDO) problems with gradient-based techniques, we have developed a tool to facilitate the system-level construction and execution for both the forward and reverse analyses.
+To more effectively organize and solve these design problems, we have developed a framework to facilitate the system-level construction and execution for both the forward and reverse analyses.
 This framework, entitled _Flume_, is designed around systems that can be described by directed acyclic graphs (DAG).
-While this specific architecture prevents systems that have coupled relationships, it is applicable for a wide variety of problems, including topology and trajectory optimization.
+While this specific architecture excludes systems that have implicitly coupled relationships, it is applicable for a wide variety of problems, including topology and trajectory optimization.
-Following the DAG structure, each node represents an individual analysis that needs to be performed for the MDO problem, and the edges represent connections between analyses and denote the flow of information.
+Following the DAG structure, each node represents an individual analysis that needs to be performed for the optimization problem, and the edges represent connections between analyses and denote the flow of information.
+By describing a design problem in this manner, the DAG structure can be constructed programmatically, motivating the development of a framework to address this task.

-To ensure that the framework is extensible, lightweight, and minimalist, three base classes have been implemented in Python to capture the necessary functionality: _State_, _Analysis_, and _System_.
+To ensure that the framework is extensible, lightweight, and minimalistic, three base classes have been implemented in Python to capture the necessary functionality: _State_, _Analysis_, and _System_.
 The first class, _State_, simply provides an object that stores numerical data along with some additional metadata, including type, shape, and object source information.
 _Analysis_ is the foundation of Flume, and its primary task is to execute the forward and adjoint procedures to obtain the outputs and derivatives needed for optimization.
 Finally, _System_ provides a set of methods to declare the objective function, constraints, and design variables that will be used within the optimization problem, as well as a means to visualize the DAG.